-Pilgrim House recognizes that faith itself is best described as a pilgrimage, a sacred journey.
+Pilgrim House recognizes that faith itself is best described as a pilgrimage, a sacred journey, not an institution.
 For people of faith through human history a pilgrimage was a time of spiritual work and renewal.
 It was intentional and purpose-filled.
 Pilgrim House is a stopping place for people along that journey for nourishment.
 It is a place of liturgy, renewal, and spirituality for people who long for the deep beauty of worship and sacrament, story and song, without the strain of bureaucracy, institutional maintenance, or the anxiety of confrontation around hot-button issues or power struggles.
 It is a gathering of the church without membership, elections, or bylaws.
 It is a gathering of the church for people who give themselves in service of Jesus’ ministry of nonviolence, justice, and compassion, and who long for a space to receive refreshment, renewal, and hope.
 It is a place for those who have been broken and wounded by institutional churches and don’t want to go back.
 It is a place for faith formation without the judgment of the faith in which you are being formed.
-It is inclusive, sacramental, and progressive.
+It is joyful, sacramental, and progressive.
 It’s a time for open questions, open arms, and no “church business.”

-For more information about Pilgrim House or for directions to the next gathering, or for information on hosting a Pilgrim House gathering in your own home, please complete the contact information below.
+For more information about Pilgrim House, for directions to the next gathering, or for information on hosting a Pilgrim House gathering in your own home, please complete the contact information below.